 LAND DONATION EXPANDS HABITAT PROTECTION ADJACENT TO PERROT STATE PARK

-Mississippi Valley Conservancy receives gifted of land in one of its priority land protection areas
+Mississippi Valley Conservancy receives gift of land in one of its priority land protection areas

 TREMPEALEAU, WI – When Lois Larson, the superintendent of Perrot State Park, received an inquiry about a landowner’s desire to donate 18 acres of land adjacent to the park for conservation purposes, she knew that the state park was in no position to accept such a gift and the added management responsibilities that would come with it.
 That’s when she and board members of Friends of Perrot State Park referred the landowner to a local accredited land trust for Trempealeau County, Mississippi Valley Conservancy.